lxm218/Edminforce/doc/mobile base/Requirement.md

 ### make up class logic:
 1. student can make up class only his/her class is during the session.
-2. student can only make up same type of class (e.g. begining class student can only make up beginning class, etc)
+2. student can only make up same type of class (e.g. begining class student can only make up beginning class, etc) but don't show the same class for make up.
 3. when student wants to make up a class, system needs to show available class which has space (number of students hasn't reached max register number. for example, one class's max registeration is 8, currently has 7 registered with one trial on Mar 7 class.
 Therefore, this class on Mar 7 is not available for make up.
 If this class only has 7 registered student without any trial or other make up, this class has one spot available for make up). number of make up for each class cannot excess max make-up.
+note: class is available for make up when number of make up+number of trial+number of registered<=max student
 4. student needs to pay $5 for make up class each time. coupon cannot be applied to this fee.
 Admin input make up class fee when they set up a class.
 5. when admin set up class, he needs to input make up class fee field. if it's 0, payment process should be skipped.